 - Cover with plastic wrap and refrigerate until ready for use.

-- When the roll dough has doubled, turn it out onto a lightly oiled surface and divide into 14 even pieces.
+- When the roll dough has doubled, turn it out onto a lightly oiled surface and divide into 12 to 14 even pieces.

 - Shape each piece into a ball and place on a parchment-lined baking sheet.

-- Remove the topping from the refrigerator and divide into 14 pieces.
+- Remove the topping from the refrigerator and divide into the same number of pieces as the rolls.

-- Pat a piece of topping into a flat circle big enough to cover the top of a roll then firmly place it on a roll.
+- Pat a piece of topping into a flat circle big enough to cover the top of a roll then firmly press it down onto a roll.
+Repeat with the remaining topping and rolls.

 - When all of the rolls are covered with the topping dough, make a pattern of your choosing on the top.